 Most email issues happen when an email account is added to an email client.
 It might be that you entered a setting incorrectly, or that your mail client tried to guess various settings and got them wrong.
 Either way, the first thing to check is if you are using the correct settings.

-What settings you need to use depends on the server that is hosting your email.
+What settings to use depends on the server that is hosting your email.
 The incoming and outgoing server is typically the server’s hostname.
 Our Linux servers are named after fruits, so the name may be something like lemon.active-ns.com or apple.active-ns.com.
 Our Windows servers are named after colours and have names like green.active-ns.com and yellow.active-ns.com.
 These are just examples – there are many other fruits and colours!

 Image: cPanel’s ‘Connect Devices’ page.

 Please contact us if you are not sure what the incoming and outgoing server name should be.

 Email clients that try to guess the mail server’s name typically go for the mail subdomain.
 For instance, if your domain is example.com your email client might try mail.example.com.
 This may work if the mail subdomain resolves – that is, if there is a DNS A or CNAME record for the subdomain.

 It is very likely that there is a DNS record for the mail subdomain.
 However, unless the subdomain has an SSL certificate you won’t be able to connect to the mail server securely.
 In general, we therefore recommend using the server’s hostname as the incoming and outgoing server name.